Reports and Publications

 Capturing Social and Behavioral Domains in Electronic Health Records: Phase 1

-June 2014 | OBSSR, partnering with other federal and nonfederal entities, requested that the Institute of Medicine (IOM; now the National Academy of Medicine) identify domains and measures that capture the social determinants of health to inform the development of recommendations for Stage 3 meaningful use of electronic health records (EHRs).
-This Phase I report identifies specific domains to be considered by the Office of the National Coordinator (ONC), criteria for deciding which domains should be included, core social and behavioral domains to be included in all EHRs, and any domains that should be included for specific populations or settings defined by age, socioeconomic status, race/ethnicity, disease, or other characteristics.
+June 2014 | OBSSR, in collaboration with federal and nonfederal partners, asked the National Academy of Medicine (formerly the Institute of Medicine) to identify domains and measures that capture the social determinants of health.
+The goal was to inform recommendations for Stage 3 meaningful use of electronic health records (EHRs).
+This Phase 1 report outlines specific domains for consideration by the Office of the National Coordinator (ONC), criteria for selecting which domains to include, core social and behavioral domains for all EHRs, and additional domains relevant to specific populations or settings based on factors such as age, socioeconomic status, race/ethnicity, and disease.

 Education and Health: New Frontiers (Meeting Summary)